securefolderfs-community/SecureFolderFS/TERMS_OF_SERVICE.md

 SecureFolderFS may allow you to connect to third-party or virtual storage providers, including but not limited to:
 - cloud storage services (e.g., Google Drive, OneDrive),
-- network or remote storage (e.g., FTP, WebDAV)
+- network or remote storage (through e.g., FTP, WebDAV)

 You acknowledge and agree that:
 - These providers are independent third parties.